 - create interest in the school within and across the community;

-- assist with principal selection when a vacancy arises (the chair of the School Board will be a member of the selection panel);
+- assist with selection when a vacancy arises (the chair of the College Board will be a member of the selection panel);

 - approve fees, charges, contributions and items of personal use (booklists);